One of the most renowned and exclusive concert venues in the world is also one of the most magnificent attractions in New York City.

 7. The New York Philharmonic was the final resident in the early 1960s

-The New York Philharmonic, the most famous New York symphony orchestra, was home at Carnegie Hall since 1892 but eventually ended up moving to the newly built Philharmonic Hall in New York’s Lincoln Center.
+The New York Philharmonic, the most famous New York symphony orchestra, was home at Carnegie Hall in 1892 but eventually ended up moving to the newly built Philharmonic Hall in New York’s Lincoln Center.

 This hall was renamed twice in its history as well, first to the Avery Fisher Hall in 1973 and to the David Geffen Hall in 2015, and still serves as its home venue today.